Petrol and diesel prices hiked again, hit fresh highs; check fuel rates in your city today

-Petrol and diesel price today: Prices of petrol and diesel touched new record highs after they were hiked for the second consecutive day across the country on Thursday, October 28, 2021.
+Petrol and diesel price today: Prices of petrol and diesel touched new record highs after they were hiked for the sixth consecutive day across the country on Monday, November 1, 2021.
 In the national capital, both petrol and diesel prices were risen by 35 paise each.

 |City